Concealed Handgun Permit FAQs

 Q:I got my permit in Gilpin County and now I'm moving to another county, how do I transfer the permit (or vice versa)?

 A:You don't.
 As of 2003 your permit is valid statewide.
-You will need to update your address with us (the original issuing agency) so we can print a new permit with your current address.
-The fee for reprints is $5.00.
+You will need to update your address with us (the original issuing agency).

 Q:Do I have to submit the address change form in person?